-ENSO is currently neutral, with ENSO indicators showing signs of likely \Rightarrow chances of development of a weak La Niña in the coming months, and a return to neutral state from January to March 2025 period.
+⇒ ENSO is currently neutral, with ENSO indicators showing signs of weak La Niña conditions which are likely to persist in the coming months.
+However, Neutral ENSO status is likely to persist until April.

-Above normal sea surface temperatures (SSTs) are likely across most of Fiji Waters during January to March 2025.
+⇒ Above normal sea surface temperatures (SSTs) are likely across most of Fiji Waters during February to April 2025.

-The average position of the 29°C South Pacific Convergence Zone (SPCZ) is likely to be displaced south of its normal position, closer to Fiji Group, during the January to March 2025 period.
+⇒ The average position of the 29°C South Pacific Convergence Zone (SPCZ) is likely to be displaced south of its normal position, closer to the Fiji Group, during February to April 2025.

-The 12 weeks coral bleaching outlook is at 'Alert Level 1' for the coral coast of Viti Levu, Vatulele, Beqa and Kadavu, while 'Warning' is in place for the rest of the Fiji Waters.
+⇒ The 12 weeks coral bleaching outlook is at 'Alert Level 2' for waters in the Central and Eastern Divisions and south of Vanua Levu, while 'Alert Level 1' is in place for the rest of the Fiji Waters.